z7i/nyaa-ddl/README.md

-# nyaa
+# nyaa-ddl
-Nyaa.si Written by PHP and this not torrent its DDL
+Nyaa.si Written by PHP and this not torrent its DDL [DEMO](https://nyaa.pet)

 screenshots